BLaurent/lighting_talk/virtualization/Readme.md

 # Forth step : VM image creation and test on Digital Ocean

-First things to do is to change the API key in the *packer.json* file with yours.
+First things to do is to set the API key with yours.
+You can set the env variable DIGITALOCEAN_API_TOKEN with your api key and everything should run smoothly.

     {
       "type": "digitalocean",